Skip to content

 · Francesko Xhaja (Albania) vs. Giannis Stoforidis (Greece) – 95+ kg category

-Follow SENSHI’s profiles on Facebook, Instagram, YouTube, and TikTok to stay up to date with every important detail of the upcoming event and learn more about the clashes in the ring.
+Follow the SENSHI profiles on Facebook, Instagram, YouTube, and TikTok to stay updated on all important details of the upcoming event and learn more about the fights in the ring.

-SENSHI 30 is organized in cooperation with the KWU International Professional League, as well as with the special support of Armeec Insurance Company, MAX Sport, Bulgaria Air, M Car Group – BMW dealer, Rolls-Royce Motor Cars Service, and St. St. Constantine and Helena Holding.
+SENSHI 30 is organized in cooperation with the KWU International Professional League, and with the special support of Armeec Insurance Company, MAX Sport, Bulgaria Air, M Car Group – BMW dealer, Rolls-Royce Motor Cars Service, and St. St. Constantine and Helena Holding.